Home Research Teaching CV

 Teaching Interests

-Data Science & Research Methods: Introduction to Data Science; Programming with Python and R; Statistical Inference; Applied Statistical Modeling; Data Visualization; Machine Learning; Causal Inference; Bayesian Data Analysis; Time Series and Panel Data; Research Design; Computational Social Science
+Data Science & Research Methods: Introduction to Data Science; Causal Inference; Bayesian Data Analysis; Time Series and Panel Data; Machine Learning; Research Design; Computational Social Science

-Political Science and Public Policy: International Political Economy; Political Economy of Development; Formal Theory; Institutions and Governance; Global Politics; Foreign Aid; Politics of South Asia
+Political Science and Public Policy: International Political Economy; Political Economy of Development; Formal Theory; Institutions and Governance; Global Politics; Politics of South Asia